Martin Crocker is a long-time British climbing activist and pioneer, a guidebook author, and a local access campaigner.

 Forsaken Zones

-Afterthought 1: Here are some of my reflections on my top ten new routes selection for 2023 and some of the characters involved.
+Afterthought 1: Here are some of my reflections on my top ten new routes selection for 2023 and on some of the characters involved.

 Afterthought 2: And, for the record, I’ve compiled The Number Crunch, a geographical breakdown of all the new climbs, boulder problems and deep water solos I’ve established in Britain - over 6200 at the last count.
+After that lot I feel completely knackered.

 Afterthought 3: And here, for information, is the bolt policy relating to the routes of which I made the first ascent.